orchid00/git_for_humans/005_github.md

 ### Exercise 2

-Let's make a copy of our online repo
+Let's make a copy of our online repo,
 GitHub includes the string we need to identify the repo.
 We will use this hello-world repo as testing ground.

 ```{unix}